Flightline Flight 101: Aircraft and crew

 EC-GDV was a Swearingen SA226-AT Merlin IVA Metroliner built in 1976.
 Prior to the accident it had accumulated 11,950 flight hours.
 It was powered by two TPE331-10UA engines.
 It was not equipped with a cockpit voice recorder nor a flight data recorder, and was not required to.
 All passengers on board were Algerian-French nationals returning to Algeria on holiday.

 The captain and first officer, aged 33 and 43, respectively, were both Spanish nationals.
 Their total amount of flight experience is unknown.

 Flight

 The aircraft took off from Barcelona-El Prat Airport at 10:18.
 It flew normally in the direction of Valencia before the last radio contact at 10:38 and disappeared from radar screens 4 minutes later, probably as a result of total electrical failure caused by a lightning strike.
 In their final contact with air traffic control, the pilot said that they were deviating from the flight route to avoid weather.
-The loss of electricity rendered many systems inoperable, such as elevator trim, lighting and instruments, anti-ice and navigation.
+Any loss of electrical power could have rendered many systems inoperable, such as elevator trim, lighting and instruments, anti-ice and navigation.
 The aircraft then impacted the water at a steep pitch angle, as a result of either loss of control or spatial disorientation.
 The wreckage was found around 60 km away from Castellón.